What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 # JS and everyday data structures

 Let's start with a quote that once changed my life.
-I am sure that this quote and its understanding will also change yours if you have not heard about it yet.
+I am sure that this quote and its understanding will also change yours if you have not heard it yet.

 > Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships. &copy; [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds)

-We will talk about data structures but it is impossible to talk about them without mentioning algorithms.
-So let's talk a little bit about both things.
+We will talk about data structures, but first, it is impossible to talk about them without mentioning algorithms.

 Algorithms are the steps we need to take to solve a problem.
 Data structures are organized data with efficient and convenient access to them.